Cable Straight Arm Pulldown With Rope

 It primarily targets the latissimus dorsi.

-No, elbow angle stays mostly fixed and shoulder extension drives the motion.
+No, the elbow angle stays mostly fixed and the shoulders drive the motion.

 • Why use rope instead of bar?

-Rope can allow a more natural hand path and end-range squeeze.
+The rope can allow a more natural hand path and a stronger end-range squeeze.

 • Can beginners perform this?